Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 His childhood friends from Maval were Yesaji Kank, Baji Pasalkar, Narhekar, Deshpande brothers, Jiu Mahale, Kanhoji Jedhe, Bajiprabhu Deshpande, Tanaji Malusare, etc.

-Dadoji Konddev was his teacher who taught him horse riding, swordsmanship, spear throwing, etc. He was also his political teacher.
+Dadoji Konddev was his teacher, who taught him horse riding, swordsmanship, spear throwing, etc. He was also his political teacher.

 Strict Punishment:

-When Shivaji took over his jagir, he made the laws very strict, especially for the crimes against women.
+When Shivaji took over his jagir, he made the laws very strict, especially for crimes against women.
 In 1645, the hands and legs of Patil of Ranza were cut for raping a woman sending a message of zero tolerance for the crime against women.

 The Oath of Swarajya:

-On April 15, 1645, Shivaji and some of his close friends took the oath of establishing Swarajya in the Lord Shiva temple of Rohida by cutting their fingers and splashing blood on Shivlinga.
+On April 15, 1645, Shivaji and some of his close friends took the oath of establishing Swarajya in the Lord Shiva temple of Rohida by cutting their fingers and splashing blood on the Shivlinga.

 Beginning of Swarajya:

-He conquered the forts of Torana, Kondana, and Kalyan taking advantage of the Sultan of Bijapur’s illness.
+He conquered the forts of Torana, Kondana, and Kalyan, taking advantage of the Sultan of Bijapur’s illness.
 Therefore, Adilshah got very angry and imprisoned Shahaji.
 Shivaji had to return Kondana Fort to secure his father’s release.
 Shahaji was released in 1649.
 Shivaji did not attack Bijapur territory for the next seven years.

 In April 1657, Chhatrapati Shivaji Maharaj married Putalabai.
 Shivaji’s first son, Sambhaji, was born in 1657.